-Tomato (Solanum lycopersicum L.) is a versatile and widely consumed vegetable in India covers 812’000 ha area, and 205.73 lakh tonnes in production (Source: Department of Agriculture Cooporation & Farmers Welfare, 2019-20), ranking third in cultivation after potato and onion.
+Tomato (Solanum lycopersicum L.) is a versatile and widely consumed vegetable in India.
+It covers 8,12,000 ha area, with 205.73 lakh tonnes in production (Source: Department of Agriculture Cooporation & Farmers Welfare, 2019-20), ranking third in cultivation after potato and onion.
 It's an important source of income and employment for small farmers.
 Consuming tomatoes is linked to several health advantages.
 These benefits encompass potential anticancer effects, positive impacts on cardiovascular health, and possible protection against neurodegenerative conditions.
 Additionally, tomatoes are believed to contribute to maintaining skin health (Collins et al., 2022).
 However, pest and disease outbreaks can significantly reduce yields and profits.
 While tomato production can be profitable, especially with hybrid varieties, several factors affect profitability, including education, labour costs, transportation, purchase and selling prices, and market volatility due to supply fluctuations (Vanitha et al., 2018).

-Given the economic significance of chilli and tomato crops and previous reports of Fusarium species affecting host of chilli (Hami et al., 2021) and tomato (Darmadi et al., 2019), this study aims to investigate whether F. equiseti, isolated from blossom blight in tuberose, is able to cause Fusarium wilt in chilli and tomato plants.
-Understanding the host range potential of this pathogen is crucial, as its ability to infect other economically important crops could have significant implications for agricultural biosecurity and crop management strategies.
+Given the economic significance of chilli and tomato crops and previous reports of Fusarium species affecting solanaceous hosts like chilli (Hami et al., 2021) and tomato (Darmadi et al., 2019), this study aims to investigate whether F. equiseti, isolated from blossom blight in tuberose, is able to cause Fusarium wilt in chilli and tomato plants.
+Understanding the host range potential of this pathogen is crucial, as it’s ability to infect other economically important crops could have significant implications for agricultural biosecurity and crop management strategies.
 The findings of this study will contribute to formulating better management practices and mitigating risks to diverse crop species.

 Materials and Methods: